laneboysrc/rc-headless-transmitter/doc/architecture.md

 # Headless TX  |  STM32F1 NRF24L01+ Headless Transmitter Architecture

-## System overview

-'''
-    FIXME: Add overall system view with transmitter, configurator, and explain terms
-'''

 ## Model vs Transmitter hardware configuration

-* Ideally we are able to drive the same car with different transmitter hardware, with the system automatically adapting to the transmitter hardware
+* Ideally we are able to drive the same car (airplane, boat ...) with different transmitter hardware, with the system automatically adapting to the transmitter hardware
 * This implies that inputs are tagged (e.g. Aileron, Rudder, Elevator, Steering, Throttle, Gear, ST-Trim, ST-DR, TH-Hold ...) so that the mixer can read from the right values
 * An input may have multiple tags (Steering, Rudder) but each tag must only be assigned once
 * Inputs may have 0..100 on one transmitter, and -100..0..100 on another one, i.e. they may be with or without center point!